 There are rather large crystals of orthoclase in the otherwise fine-grained dike rock.
 These somewhat resemble the distinctive orthoclase crystals of the nearby rapakivi quartz monzonite.
 A sample:

 Furthermore, while washing the sample to prepare it for its portrait, I realized that there are bluish quartz grains in the rock that are elongated in one direction.
-(You can see one just above the center of the sample.)
+(You can see one just above and to the left of the center of the sample.)
 These features suggest this may be a kind of lamprophyre called vogesite.
 The geologic map for this area indicates that lamprophyre dikes are present in the quartz monzonite.
 So there it is.

 Lamprophyres are very low-silica, high-potassium rocks formed in